google/zetasql/docs/graph-schema-statements.md

 **Definitions**

 + `OR REPLACE`: Replaces any property graph with the same name if it exists.
-  If the property graph does not exist, creates the property graph.
+  If the property graph doesn't exist, creates the property graph.
 Can't appear with `IF NOT EXISTS`.
 + `IF NOT EXISTS`: If any property graph exists with the same name, the `CREATE` statement has no effect.
 Can't appear with `OR REPLACE`.